telerik/teststudio-docs/docs/testing-framework/using-mbunit.md

 #Using MbUnit#

-Telerik Testing Framework comes with built-in support for MbUnit 3.2.3 and higher.
+<a href="https://www.telerik.com/teststudio/testing-framework" target="_blank">Telerik Testing Framework</a> comes with built-in support for MbUnit 3.2.3 and higher.
 The latest release of MbUnit can be downloaded <a href="https://code.google.com/p/mb-unit/" target="_blank">here</a>.

 Telerik Automation Infrastructure comes with the following features to facilitate integration with MbUnit.net: